Nonsuch (sailboat): History

-In the mid-1970s, Gordon Fisher, a respected Canadian sailor, commissioned designer Mark Ellis to create a design for a cruising sailboat which would have decent accommodations, but still be easy for a singlehander to manage.
+In the mid-1970s, Gordon Fisher, a respected Canadian sailor, commissioned designer Mark Ellis (yacht designer) to create a design for a cruising sailboat which would have decent accommodations, but still be easy for a singlehander to manage.
 Ellis designed a Ljungström rig, modified with a wishbone boom, on a 30-foot modern hull with a plumb bow, fin keel and balanced rudder.
 A beam of nearly 12 feet and cambered house-top created a large interior with accommodation equal to a standard yacht several feet longer.
 George Hinterhoeller, after some initial reservations about the design, agreed to build the boats, and the first Nonsuch 30 rolled out of his shop in the summer of 1978.

 Additional models were created in 22, 26, 32, 33, 36 and 45 foot lengths, with the 26 and 30 both available in "Classic" and "Ultra" configurations.
 The original boats were built with an unstayed, two-piece aluminum mast and wishbone boom.
 In later years, under new ownership, the factory produced new versions of 3 of its models, all with shoal draft keels one-piece carbon fiber masts.
 By the time Hinterhoeller closed its doors in January 1996, a total of 975 Nonsuch boats had been built.

 Reviewer Steve Killing noted, "The Nonsuch series of cat-rigged sailboats was one of the success stories of the 1980s.
 The hulls that many thought to be "funny-looking" have now found acceptance".